Facundo Pellistri: International career

 Pellistri is a former Uruguayan youth international, having made two appearances at under-16 level in 2017.
 He was called up to the senior team for the first time on 7 January 2022, for the World Cup qualifying matches against Paraguay and Venezuela.
 He made his full international debut on 27 January, in a 1–0 away win against Paraguay.

 Pellistri was included in the squad for the 2022 FIFA World Cup.
 He started and played for 88 minutes in Uruguay's first game of the tournament, against South Korea, before being replaced by Guillermo Varela.
 Pellistri scored his first international goal for Uruguay against Mexico in a friendly match on 5 June 2024 at Empower Field at Mile High in the United States.
 He also contributed an assist for Darwin Núñez in his hat-trick for a 4–0 win.

+On 31 May 2026, Pellistri was named in Uruguay's 26-man squad for the 2026 FIFA World Cup.

 Style of play

 A winger, Pellistri has been praised highly for his agility, versatility, dribbling skills, technique, and strategic vision on the field.
 He has received praise from world-class footballers such as Diego Forlan and Juan Román Riquelme.